segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/android/index.md

 ```

 **Notes**:
-- Automatically tracking lifecycle events (`Application Opened`, `Application Installed`, `Application Updated`) and is optional, but highly recommended to hit the ground running with core events!
+- You can automatically track lifecycle events such as `Application Opened`, `Application Installed`, `Application Updated` to start quickly with core events.
+These are optional, but highly recommended.
 - This only installs the Segment destination.
 This means that all your data is sent server-side to tools.
 To bundle additional destinations client-side, you'll need to take some additional steps as [shown here](/docs/connections/sources/catalog/libraries/mobile/android/#packaging-sdks-for-device-mode-destinations).

-### *Optional* Customizing the Client
+### Customize the Client (Optional)

 The entry point of the library is through the `Analytics` class.
 As you might have seen in the quickstart, here's how you initialize the Analytics client with it's defaults.